 After you are Registered

-What to expect once your registration is complete:
+What happens once your Claims Portal registration is complete?

 The appointed Administrator for your organisation will receive credentials for both live and training sites, along with a welcome pack providing guidance on how to use the training site.
-Further guidance can also be found on this website in the Claimant Representative and Compensator sections.
+Further advice is on this website in the Claimant Representative and Compensator sections.

 Please also take time to: